 Legacy Gift FAQ

-• A Memorandum of Charitable Intent (MOCI) is a written agreement, usually simpler and less formal than a legal contract, which outlines an agreement between parties.
-A MOCI doesn’t need to include complicated legal conditions, exclusions, indemnifications, etc. To maximize flexibility, changes and addendums can be added to your MOCI through the Foundation during your lifetime, at no charge.
+A Memorandum of Charitable Intent (MOCI) is a written agreement which outlines an agreement between parties.
+A MOCI doesn’t need to include complicated legal conditions, exclusions, indemnifications, etc. To maximize flexibility, changes and amendments can be added to your MOCI during your lifetime, at no charge.

 Ways to Give